orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 **"Education is the only possible way to enlighten the people's mind to make this world a beaieul place to live in. "**

-It is a from Dr. Kalam's book, "Inspiring thoughts".
+It is a from {{% wikipedia article="A. P. J. Abdul Kalam" text="Dr. Kalam's" %}} book, "Inspiring thoughts".
 Avinash was able to write this down with great difficulty.
 There is a mistake in the sentence, and I left it consciously, because it always believe, it is okay to make mistakes.